Horlar-1st/Financial-Inclusion-among-Young-People/README.md

 ## 📊 Challenges and Opportunities for Improving Financial Inclusion Among Young People (15–24 years) in Nigeria

-This repository contains **analysis and possible solutions** on the topic of **financial inclusion among young people (ages 15–24)**.
+This repository contains **analysis and propose possible solutions** on the topic of **financial inclusion among young people (ages 15–24)**.
 The data is collected from EFInA Access to Financial Services in Nigeria 2020 Survey Questionnaire.

 The slides explore the **factors, challenges, opportunities, and key findings** around financial inclusion, with a focus on educational literacy, access barriers, and digital awareness.